-“One must not become an accomplice to injustice, as if one is committed to the Gospel one cannot remain silent.”
+“One must not become an accomplice to injustice, for if one is committed to the Gospel one cannot remain silent.”

 Born to Swiss missionaries from Canton Vaud, Jean-François Bill was a global citizen with deep roots in his native South Africa.
 He grew up in a family, in which the children were taught to value community service.
 Bill would serve as a pastor of the Tsonga Presbyterian Church, which had been established in part by the Église Libre of Vaud.
 He taught theology at the ecumenical Federal Theological Seminary.